maziac/dezogif/documentation/Design.md

 When the yellow NMI button is pressed depending on the current state one of 4 cases can happen:

 - If pressed for the first time (after boot) the dezogif program is initializing itself.
-It copies itself into a bank 94.
+It copies itself into bank 94.
 "Returns"/RETN from the NMI to enable maskable interrupts (It not really returns, it stays in a loop).
 It shows the dezogif GUI and stays in a loop, waiting for UART commands from DeZog.
 - If pressed while the dezogif GUI is shown it immediately returns from the NMI interrupt.
 - If pressed while holding the Symbol Shift (or CTRL) key down it re-initializes itself just if pressed for the first time.